cnr-isti-vclab/ReviewerNet/parser/README.md

 ## 2. The SemanticScholar corpus

-The reference corpus can be found at http://labs.semanticscholar.org/corpus/.
+The reference corpus can be found at http://api.semanticscholar.org/corpus/download/.
 This representation of the full Semantic Scholar corpus offers data relating to papers crawled from the web and subjected to a number of filters.

-The papers are provided as json objects, one per line.
-Papers are grouped in batches and shared as a collection of gzipped files; each file is about 990 MB, and the total collection is about 46 GB.
+The papers are provided as a set of json objects, one per line.
+Papers are grouped in batches and shared as a collection of gzipped files; each file is about 660 MB, and the total collection is about 100 GB.

 ## 3. download_and_parse.sh

-The provided script, given a list of journals/venues, downloads and parses the partitions in parallel, allowing a maximum number of 4 concurrent downloads.
+The provided script, given a list of journals/venues, downloads and parses the partitions in parallel, allowing a maximum number of 10 concurrent downloads and parsers.
 The only input needed is a set of journal/venue names (see next section for further details on usage), and in the end the output will be:

 - a folder named *datasets* which contains the files needed to run a ReviewerNet session.

-- 47 corpus partitions as gzip files
+- 180 corpus partitions as gzip files

-- at most 47 parsed files
+- at most 180 parsed files

-- at most 47 partial journal files (partial paper per journal counts)

-The completion time of the whole process with a speed connection of 1MB/s is about 7 hours^.
+The completion time of the whole process with a speed connection of 1MB/s is about 10 hours^.

 Once exectued, the script checks the presence of the needed libraries, asking the user to install fuzzywuzzy if not present; then the latest corpus manifest is downloaded.